7 min read

 If in doubt about how much time you’ve got for the eulogy, check with your funeral director.

-And remember to practice your speech to make sure it’s the right length.
+And remember to practice your speech, and speak slowly, to make sure it’s the right length.

-If you’ve asked to speak at a funeral, it’s likely to be for someone close to you, such as your parents, or a close friend.
+If you’ve been asked to speak at a funeral, it’s likely to be for someone close to you, such as your parents, or a close friend.
+You’ll want it to be as meaningful as possible, regardless of tone.

 Here are some general points and links to eulogy examples for a father, mother, and a friend.